krzysztofbelina/sql-practice-portfolio/06_real_life_financial_cases/03_proposed_nav_break_control_pipeline_2025.md

 on legacy Excel/VBA macros owned by a single technical specialist.
 These tools are
 fragile, tied to strict file structures, and frequently become a single point of failure:
 when the macro owner is unavailable, even minor issues (like a changed file extension)
-can halt production because process analysts and new joiners cannot debug the logic.
+can delay production because process analysts and new joiners cannot debug the logic.

 This proposed end-to-end, exception-based NAV control pipeline replaces such fragile
 workflows with a transparent, step-by-step SQL process.
 Each layer represents a clear